Pix4D/pyopf/README.md

 DirectVoxGo only works with PNG image files, and contrary to Instant-NeRF it doesn't flip cameras orientation with respect to OPF.
 Thus it can be used as:

 `opf2nerf project.opf --out-img-format png --out-img-dir ./images --no-camera-flip`

+#### Convert to LAS

+A tool converting an OPF project's point clouds to LAS.
+One output for each dense and sparse point cloud will be produced.
+It can be used as follows:

+`opf2las path_to/project.opf --out-dir your_output_dir`

+#### Convert to PLY

+A tool converting an OPF project's point clouds to PLY.
+One output for each dense and sparse point cloud will be produced.
+It can be used as follows:

+`opf2ply path_to/project.opf --out-dir your_output_dir`

 ## License and citation